-Not only can you easily introduce and educate your followers about your products with shopping posts, but you can guide your followers to make a purchase with just a few taps!
+Not only can you easily introduce and educate your followers about your products with shopping posts, but you can guide your followers to purchase with just a few taps!

-Buyers are using social media to actively search and evaluate products and vendors online.
+Buyers are using social media to search and evaluate products and vendors online actively.

 You want to make sure you’re using Instagram shopping posts as effectively as possible — we’re talking beautiful imagery, great captions, and sales pitches timed to perfection.
 Images sell products.

-Growing your brand and presence on Instagram relies on how well you engage on this platform.
-It isn’t just all images and hashtags.
-It is where the salesperson engages early in the buying process, building a relationship as a trusted adviser on this platform.
+Growing your brand and being on Instagram relies on how well you get on this platform.
+It’s not just all images and hashtags.
+The salesperson is engaged early in the purchase process, building a relationship as a trusted advisor on this platform.

-Is another chapter in the story of how social media has spread from the marketing department to touch every part of an organization—from branding and communications to human resources, sales, and customer service.
+This is another part of this story of how social media has spread from the marketing department to touch every part of an organisation—from branding and communications to human resources, sales, and customer service.

-Social selling is The use of social media to identify and engage prospects and customers at the right time, in order to build and nurture relationships.
+Social selling uses social media to identify and engage prospects and customers at the right time to build and nurture relationships.
 A more sales-focused definition in the context of a users/salesperson role is: Social selling leverages a user/salesperson’s professional brand to fill their pipeline with the right people, insights, and relationships.
 Social is where your customers learn, seek, discover, and decide.

-According to Forrester Research, 57% of the buyer’s journey is done before a salesperson is involved.² Social selling’s huge potential to transform an organization’s operations and drive revenue comes from its capacity to influence potential customers at any stage of the buying journey.
+57% of your customer’s journey is done before a Salesperson becomes involved, according to Forrester Research.
+Social selling’s huge potential to transform an organisation’s operations and drive revenue comes from its capacity to influence potential customers at any stage of the buying journey.

-The earlier a salesperson engages in that journey, the more time and opportunity they have to build sufficient rapport and trust to make a sale.
+The earlier you or your sales team embarks on building a relationship during your customer’s journey, the longer period and opportunity you will have to build a sufficient relationship and trust to make a sale.